johnridesabike/bikewalklife/posts/2021/11/biking-for-coffee-coffeeneuring-2021-trip-6.md

   alt: 'Biking for Coffee #6'
   caption: ''
 external_link: ''
+excerpt: >
+  This is my sixth video in my Biking for Coffee series.
+As part of this year’s Coffeeneuring Challenge, I’m documenting each of my rides on video to show what a typical bike commute can look like in my community.

 ---
 This is my sixth video in my Biking for Coffee series.
 As part of this year’s Coffeeneuring Challenge, I’m documenting each of my rides on video to show what a typical bike commute can look like in my community.